Rakshithpujary/Car_Parking/README.md

 while registration after adding all the details.
 User has put otp which the user as received once the otp is correct the user account is created

-For accessing admin-side use email as "admin" and password as "pass" in login page.
+For accessing admin-side use email as "admin" and password as "admin" in login page.

 For message services to work give all permissions for the app manually in phone app settings ( App info ).